vothane/cortex/README.md

 >...
 >Battle-scarred shogun, explosion when my pen hits
 >Tremendous, ultra-violet shine blind forensics
->I inspect view through the future see millennium
+>I inspect you view through the future see millennium
 >...
 >My beats travel like a vortex, through your spine
 >To the top of your cerebral **cortex**